Do I Need a Maker Portfolio?

 What does a good Maker Portfolio look like?

 Our first example is from an application to MIT.
-In this video, the applicant first expresses why he is passionate about using coding to solve problems, and then shows the viewer websites that he has created toward this aim.
+In this video, the applicant first expresses why he is passionate about making things in general and then proceeds to walk the viewer through the creation one particular technological innovation.
 Note that this “maker” does a fantastic job of telling a story in a succinct and engaging way through simple text with a visual accompaniment.

 Tufts, very kindly, has selected two sample Maker Portfolios for us that wowed their admissions committee.
 In the first, an applicant explains a problem she sought to solve: visually impaired individuals had a difficult time telling their currency apart.
 Then, she explains how she went about solving the problem through technology.
 The second sample also deals with creating devices for people with disabilities but instead of a video, the applicant shared presentation boards along with a detailed narrative to explain her role in these impressive creations.